 Minimalism also cuts out excess in tone as well as color.
 Brands direct themselves without fluff to their audiences and – due to an increase in watchdogs and criticism – are watchful that their words match their actions.

 The main issues with blanding are that it creates a generic image for sectors where there is no definition between individual companies.
 If they all look the same then there is no way the consumer will be able to make a decision on new purchases by visuals alone.
-Considering that 75% of consumers make purchases visually, blanding will have an impact on what is purchased because the product won’t stand out online or in-store.
+Considering that most consumers make purchases visually, blanding will have an impact on what is purchased because the product won’t stand out online or in-store.
 44% of social media users go on platforms five times a day and one third of online purchase decisions begin on social media.

 Make sure that your packaging isn’t blanding; there are lots of ways to create branded packaging which gets the attention of your target audience and stands out from the crowd.